o3-shop/o3-documentation/source/User/Installation/Migration.md

   For older shop versions, please perform the update offered by OXID eSales to version 6.4.3 **before** you start the migration.
 Newer OXID shops (> 6.4.3) cannot be migrated.
   The migration only supports Community Editions.
 The migration of Professional or Enterprise Editions is not supported.
 - The OXID eShop was installed via the package 'oxid-esales/oxideshop-project'.
 Check if 'oxid-esales/oxideshop-project' is mentioned as *name* in the file composer.json, located in the main directory of your shop.
 If you use a different package composition, please check its components manually to determine if they can be replaced.
+- You have made a full backup of your installation (Files and Database) before proceeding with a migration

 ## Perform migration